American Music Award for Best Rock/Alternative Artist

-The American Music Award for Favorite Rock Artist has been awarded since 1995.
-Years reflect the year in which the awards were presented, for works released in the previous year (until 2003 onward when awards were handed out on November of the same year).
-The all-time winner in this category is Linkin Park with 6 wins, they are also the most nominated act with 9 nominations.
+The American Music Award for Best Rock/Alternative Artist has been awarded since 1995.
+Years reflect the year in which the awards were presented, for works released in the previous year (until 2003 onward when awards were handed out in November of the same year).
+The all-time winner in this category is Linkin Park with 6 wins, and are also the most nominated act with 10 nominations.
+The award was previous known as Favorite Rock Artist from 1995 to 2025.